 Ok, have it your way, but I reserve the right to not tell you where I have been in a neat, handily chronological order, but to instead to start with where I have arrived.
-I’m not just being awkward out of childishness you understand, it’s just that everything that I really should write about (and quite a few things that I really shouldn't) all seem rather insignificant today.
+While I was away from posting, I happen to get a hamster and now spend most of the time reading the hamster bedding guide to get my little one the best comfort for his beauty sleep.
+I’m not just being awkward out of childishness you understand, it’s just that everything that I really should write about (and quite a few things that I really shouldn’t) all seem rather insignificant today.
 They are simply things that have happened along the way to where I find myself deposited this afternoon.

 I am talking about a journey that I wasn’t entirely aware that we were taking, despite having spoken, worried about and planned it tirelessly for the past two years.
 I only realised how far we have actually come when I lingered after leaving Dominic with his classroom assistant at school.
 As I stood next to the line of small multi-coloured winter coats which decorate either side of the infant classrooms, listening to the hushed chatter of the other mothers who were dissecting the stresses of trying to find a child sized space in a good school, I finally got to see Dominic.
 It was a typical blustery autumn morning where you have to keep the lights on despite the hour of the day.
 The relative dark of the corridor illuminated the mildly snotty, baby faced Reception class who were sat attentively, albeit restlessly, peeking out from the depths of their over-sized uniforms at their teacher.
 I have spent so many hours with this class, but it was the first time that I actually saw them the way the rest of the school must.
 Small, fidgety, eager and innocent, these children who sat unselfconsciously comparing pink flowers on their knickers or routing around in their noses have started a journey that will see them change immeasurably over the next 7 years.
 It seems sad to imagine the complexities that will change the class dynamic over the next few years as it all seems so simple right now, but there is an undeniable gulf between the class that sits on the carpet now and the class that they will be in year two, four or six.